jumiverse/jumiverse.github.io/preview/2022-12-17-mushroom-pepper-skillet.md

 </div>

 # Mushroom and pepper skillet
-This is one of Mias' favourites, it's fairly quick to make, healthy and delicious.
+Another one of Mias' simple favourites.

 # Ingredients
 For 1 serving: